fresheneesz/proto/README.md

     * Requires the use of 'new'
     * Maybe sacrifices dynamic prototypes (that change after constructor creation) to get rid of the prototype chain walking (and just merges in functions)

+* Consider prodiving a way to create static properties that are only accessible from the returned class object and not on instances
+    * Instance methods would still have to be attached to the returned class object, and this means that static properties couldn't have conflicting names (should cause an error)

 How to Contribute!
 ============